25 questions for interview

 Candidates may find it challenging to be honest about their flaws.
 Some want to appear skilled and talented, so they might find it difficult to discuss the critical feedback they have received.
 However, the ideal candidate will share a useful piece of constructive criticism that has helped them to improve.

-For example, after receiving constructive criticism they might try to improve their
+For example, after receiving constructive criticism they might try to improve their active listening skills to ensure they are receptive to their colleagues’ ideas.

 2. Tell me about your biggest weakness.

 Personal weaknesses and constructive feedback go hand in hand.
 Every candidate has a gap in their knowledge, skills, or work experience.
 Some candidates might struggle to take control of a project and others may feel uncomfortable with leading client meetings.
-Learning about their weaknesses can help you better understand their
+Learning about their weaknesses can help you better understand their prominent personality traits.

-.
+Research suggests that 55% of candidates have lied on their resumes at least once.
 They might change details about their personal life, skills, work experience, or references.
 Therefore, you may consider avoiding resume screening and asking this tough interview question early in the interview to receive accurate quantitative data about your applicants.

-before the interview to determine their suitability for the open position.
+You could also send each candidate a 16 Types personality test before the interview to determine their suitability for the open position.

 3. What did you dislike about your previous job?